BLOG

 “Our pilots and Metabolic have been data detectives: Digging through online data portals, interviewing local stakeholders and researching circular opportunities based on identified skills, waste streams or natural resources.
 From local biochar production for industrial soil remediation in Paris to seaweed fibers in Blöndoús – hubs can play endless roles as engines for regenerative ecosystems”, explains Frenzi Ritter, Researcher at Metabolic.
 “Are we done yet?
 Most certainly not!
 We learnt that mapping urban ecosystems is an ongoing iterative and multidisciplinary journey.”

 Another new output ready to celebrate the two years landmark of the project is the Fab City Hub (FCH) Toolkit, a practical and living support, to understand and document the process and the fundamental steps that need to be undertaken to conceive, set up, and run FCHs as well as support the pilots in this process: toolkit.centrinno.eu.
+This outcome is also available under deliverables D3.2 Fab City Hubs Toolkit – Alpha Version.

 The new living tool merges theoretical assumptions with real-world experimentation, from definitions and FAQ’s, to specific challenges and future contributions: “The action-research work in and with local communities, allowed cutting-edge advancements in the scientific conceptualisation of Fab City Hubs and in the assessment of their impact in urban contexts.
 These achievements positioned CENTRINNO as a model example of EU-funded innovative urban regeneration projects, showcased in several high-level international events, such as the World Urban Forum 11 in Katowice, Poland”, points out Dr. Pietro L. Verga as Project Manager.